 Description of Material Conflicts of Interest.
-The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Fund's investments, on the one hand, and the investments of the other accounts" may give rise to potential conflicts of interest in connection with their management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
+The portfolio managers' management of "other accounts" may give rise to potential conflicts of interest in connection with their management of the Fund's investments, on the one hand, and the investments of the other accounts, on the other.
 The other accounts may have similar investment objectives or strategies as the Fund.
 A potential conflict of interest may arise as a result, whereby a portfolio manager could favor one account over another.
 Another potential conflict could include a portfolio manager's knowledge about the size, timing, and possible market impact of Fund trades, whereby a portfolio manager could use this information to the advantage of other accounts and to the disadvantage of the Fund.
 For instance, the portfolio managers may receive fees from certain accounts that are higher than the fees received from the Fund, or receive a performance-based fee on certain accounts.
 In those instances, a portfolio manager has an incentive to favor the higher and/or performance-based fee accounts over the Fund.
 To mitigate these conflicts, the Adviser and the Sub-Adviser has established policies and procedures to ensure that the purchase and sale of securities among all accounts the firm manages are fairly and equitably allocated.

 The Sub-Adviser is required to disclose and manage all material conflicts of interest, including conflicts attendant to affiliate relationships.
 Form ADV, governing documents which include the Sub-Advisory Agreement, the Fund's Prospectus, and related filings, are the primary mechanism for such disclosure.
 This policy is intended to provide the internal controls necessary to identify, remove or responsibly manage, and where necessary disclose conflicts in a manner consistent with the fiduciary standard of care.
 All Sub-Adviser "Supervised Persons" (as defined under the Investment Advisers Act of 1940, as amended) have a duty to disclose and wherever possible avoid potential and real conflicts of interest.
 When a potential or real conflict of interest is identified, Supervised Persons are required to refer the situation to the Sub-Adviser's chief compliance officer (CCO) immediately.
-The CCO monitors the business activities of the Sub-Adviser's Chief Executive Officer, the extent to which any potential or real conflicts of interest inherent in these activities.
-The CCO determines, in consultation with the Sub-Adviser's Chief Executive Officer, the extent to which any potential or real conflicts of interest that me designed to identify and responsibly manage conflicts of interest.
-Examples of conflicts at the dust to the Sub-Adviser's Supervised Persons.
+The CCO monitors the business activities of the Sub-Adviser and its Supervised Persons in order to identify and manage any material conflicts of interest inherent in these activities.
+The CCO determines, in consultation with the Sub-Adviser's Chief Executive Officer, the extent to which any potential or real conflicts of interest must be managed and disclosed.
+The Sub-Adviser has implemented procedures that are designed to identify and responsibly manage conflicts of interest.
+Examples of conflicts that may be attendant to the Sub-Adviser business model include outside activities and personal securities transactions of the Sub-Adviser's Supervised Persons.
 In each of these areas, the Sub-Adviser has adopted policies and procedures to identify and mitigate conflicts.